Guide to Buying your home here in Turkey

 Tax Numbers - Your tax number will be used for opening a bank account, paying property taxes when purchasing your property and for taxes due on an annual basis.
 Council charges also require you to have a tax number.
-We or your lawyer will assist you in this process, which is very straightforward and entails a visit to the local tax authority office for completion of tax number request form.
-You will need to bring your passport and a photocopy of the picture page of your passport with you.
+We or your lawyer will assist you in this process of obtaining your tax numbers, which is very straightforward.

 Bank Accounts - We strongly recommend that you set up a bank account before leaving Turkey as this is the best way to transfer funds both in and out of the country and is also necessary for arranging direct debits for utility services, insurances etc. We will assist you in opening a bank account during your stay in Turkey .
 Again this is a straight forward process - you will need to bring your passport with you for identification purposes, proof of address and your National Insurance number along with your Turkish tax number which we will obtain for you.

 When transferring funds to purchase a property, funds should be identified as being for the purchase of a property and always transfer funds in GBP Sterling.
 Similarly if you sell your property in Turkey the law allows you to transfer the proceeds of the sale out of the country.